Stefon Diggs Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- So far this season, 24.6% of the 609 passes thrown by his team have gone Diggs' way.
+- Diggs has been the target of 150 of his team's 609 passing attempts this season, or 24.6% of the target share.

-- With 32 targets in the red zone this season, Diggs has been on the receiving end of 27.6% of his team's 116 red zone pass attempts.
+- Diggs (32 red zone targets) has been the recipient of 27.6% of his team's 116 red zone pass attempts.

+- The Bills have thrown the football in 58.7% of their plays from scrimmage this year while running the ball 41.3% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Jets.